ataljaard/loopback-next/docs/MAINTAINING.md

 - Greater influence on LoopBack's future direction
 - Commit (write) rights to `loopback-next` repo
 - Ability to review and land pull requests, edit/categorize/close issues
-- Access to a private Gitter room for LoopBack maintainers

 ## What are a maintainer's responsibilities?